Last updated: September 24, 2022

 You can just do the short hike to Mermaid Pools, hang out there, and return to your car.
 Or you can extend your walk by including a loop trail around Tahmoor Gorge.

 The first option takes around two hours return and is a relatively easy walk.
-The second option can take up to six hours and is hard.
+The second option can take up to six hours and is a hard walk.
 It’s for experienced bushwalkers only.

 We would recommend that you only do the second part of the hike if you’re feeling fit and you have brought enough water with you.
 A set of good hiking poles would also be useful for this tough track.

 The map at the bottom of the page is a rough sketch of the walking track to Mermaid Pools and Tahmoor Gorge.